Princeton, New Jersey: 2010 census

-Government and politics
+Government

 Local government

 Princeton is governed under the borough form of New Jersey municipal government, which is used in 218 municipalities (of the 564) statewide, making it the most common form of government in New Jersey.
 The governing body is comprised of the mayor and the borough council, with all positions elected at-large on a partisan basis as part of the November general election.
 The mayor is elected directly by the voters to a four-year term of office.
 The borough council includes six members elected to serve three-year terms on a staggered basis, with two seats coming up for election each year in a three-year cycle.
 The borough form of government used by Princeton is a "weak mayor / strong council" government in which council members act as the legislative body with the mayor presiding at meetings and voting only in the event of a tie.
 The mayor can veto ordinances subject to an override by a two-thirds majority vote of the council.
 The mayor makes committee and liaison assignments for council members, and most appointments are made by the mayor with the advice and consent of the council.

 The mayor is elected directly by the voters to a four-year term of office, serves as Princeton's chief executive officer and nominates appointees to various boards and commissions subject to approval of the council.
 The mayor presides at council meetings and votes in the case of a tie or a few other specific cases.
 The council consists of six members elected to serve three-year terms on a staggered basis, with two seats coming up for election each year in a three-year cycle.
 The council has administrative powers and is the policy-making body for Princeton.
 The council approves appointments made by the mayor.
 Council members serve on various boards and committees and act as liaisons to certain departments, committees or boards.

 As of 2025, the mayor of Princeton is Democrat Mark Freda, who is serving a four-year term expiring on December 31, 2028.
 Members of the Princeton Council are Council President Mia Sacks (D, 2026), David F. Cohen (D, 2027), Leticia Fraga (D, 2027), Michelle Pirone Lambros (D, 2026), Leighton Newlin (D, 2027) and Brian McDonald (D, 2027).

 In 2018, Princeton had an average property tax bill of $19,388, the highest in the county, compared to an average bill of $8,767 statewide.